DreamCAD: Scaling Multi-modal CAD Generation using Differentiable Parametric Surfaces: More Experimental Results

 \section{More Experimental Results}

-\textbf{A. Training Details:} For VAE training, we adopt the same weight initialization scheme and KL weighting as in Trellis~\cite{trellis}.
+\textbf{Training Details:} For VAE training, we adopt the same weight initialization scheme and KL weighting as in Trellis~\cite{trellis}.
 The output layer predicting the deformation vector is initialized with $N(0,10^{-5})$, and the control-point weight prediction layer is zero-initialized with its bias set to 1.
 This initialization encourages the model to produce only minimal deformations in the early stages, substantially reducing the likelihood of unstable spikes or surface artifacts compared to random initialization.
-Since DreamCAD must handle CAD models with widely varying geometric complexity, it is important that the VAE is trained on a diverse set of patch configurations.
-To provide an overview of this variability, Figure~\ref{fig:patch_size} shows the distribution of Bézier patch counts across the training samples.
+Since DreamCAD handles CAD models with widely varying geometric complexity, the VAE is trained on a diverse set of patch configurations.
+Figure~\ref{fig:patch_size} shows the distribution of Bézier patch counts across training samples.

 For both the coarse and fine-grained Flow Transformers, we use 12 Transformer decoder layers.
 The flow-matching models are trained using a logit-normal time schedule with $\mu{=}0$ and $\sigma{=}1$, and optimized with AdamW using a learning rate of $5\times10^{-5}$.
-Table~\ref{tab:parameter} lists the number of parameters for all the modules in the DreamCAD pipeline.
+Table~\ref{tab:parameter} lists DreamCAD's module-wise parameter counts.

+\textbf{Comparison on DeepCAD Test Set:} To isolate our architectural contributions from data scale, we train DreamCAD from scratch on the DeepCAD dataset using identical settings, comparing only against baselines trained on the same data.
+As shown in Table~\ref{tab:deepcad-quan}, DreamCAD outperforms all baselines across \textit{point}-, \textit{image}-, and \textit{text-to-CAD} tasks with zero invalid outputs, demonstrating that our multi-stage geometry-based learning captures shape structure more effectively than sequential token-based approaches, even at limited data scales.

+\textbf{Failure Cases:} Figure~\ref{fig:failure} illustrates two failure modes of DreamCAD.
+First, fine geometric details such as tiny holes can be lost when the sparse voxel resolution is insufficient to capture them.
+This can be addressed in future work by adopting octree-based representations for finer geometric capture.
+Second, ambiguous images occasionally fail to generate any active voxels in the coarse stage, resulting in invalid outputs.